 After a month or so, you should notice small ghost echeveria rosettes forming at the end of the leaves where the roots initially sprouted.
 Wait until the old leaf has fully shriveled before separating it from your new succulent and repotting the plant.

 Leaf propagation is not always successful and you might have leaves that shrivel up and never grow roots, so it is a good idea to start multiple propagations at once to increase your chances of success.

 Potting and Repotting Ghost Echeveria

 Ghost echeveria are slow-growing succulents that do well when rootbound and do not require frequent repotting.
-Repot this succulent only once it has completely outgrown its old container, for example, if roots are growing out the bottom of the pot.
-Choose a new pot that is a couple of inches wider than the old container and has adequate drainage.
-Then, gently remove the ghost echeveria from its old pot and gently loosen the soil from around the roots before transplanting the succulent to the new pot with fresh soil.
-Water thoroughly.
+Repot this succulent only when it has completely outgrown its container, for example, if roots are growing out of the bottom.

 Common Pests and Diseases

 Ghost echeveria are relatively pest-free succulents, although they can be occasionally bothered by a few common pests such as mealybugs or aphids.
-If you notice an infestation of either of these pests, promptly treat the ghost echeveria with an insecticide or a natural remedy such as neem oil to help get rid of the bugs.
+If you notice an infestation of either of these pests, use an insecticidal soap or a natural remedy such as neem oil to treat the infestation.